pasterakcode/spaceX/README.md

 ****
 To start Application please do:
 1. Install NODE.js on your device
-Next you must open termial in folder where you download my project
+2. Next you must open termial in folder where you downloaded my project
 3. Install NPM / use command: npm install -g npm
 4. Install React / npm install --save react react-dom
 5. Install Axios / npm i axios